What is a CHP System?

-Combined Heat & Power is a gas fuelled reciprocating piston engine.
-Our available chp fuel types are natural gas, biogas, and LPG.
-The engine drives an alternator to generate electricity.
-The heat from the engine is then recovered and made available as hot water or steam.
+Combined Heat & Power is a gas fuelled reciprocating piston engine, driven by three CHP fuel types- natural gas, biogas, or LPG.
+The CHP engine drives an alternator to generate electricity.
+The heat from the CHP engine is then recovered and made available as hot water or steam.
 This gives the best efficiency from the use of the fuel consumed, and provides very low cost power and heat energy to the client.
-On certain models we can even recover waste heat from the alternator, further increasing efficiency.
-The many benefits of this include energy saving, carbon reduction, and greater electrical resilience.

 Key Benefits of a CHP System